medic/cht-docs/content/en/apps/concepts/navigation.md

 Triggering a manual sync by clicking the "Sync now" button will provide feedback at every step of the process through a snackbar appearing on the bottom side of the screen.
 It will also allow to retry the sync process in case of failure.

+The user-initiated sync process initatied by clicking the "Sync now" buttoninvolves uploading local changes to the server and downloading updates from the server to the local database.
+It syncs both the main database and the metadata database to ensure that both user data and application metadata are up-to-date.

+#### Synchronization Triggers
+- **On Login**: Synchronization is automatically initiated upon successful user login if the app is connected to the internet.
+The CHT app checks for changes since the last known sequence, identifying document revisions that differ from the ones on the server, and sending or receiving bulk document updates.
+- **Manual**: Clicking the "Sync now" button.
+- **Periodic Sync**: The application performs regular checks and background processes that may trigger synchronization if there are local changes to replicate to the server, or changes from the server that need to be replicated to the local database.
+- **On Reload**: Synchronization is automatically initiated when you click the reload button in the "Update available" modal.

 #### Sync Status States
 The synchronization process can be in one of the following states: